thaliproject/thali/presenceprotocolforopportunisticsynching.md

 Systems MUST also detect when they are receiving an excessive number of incoming connections over the high bandwidth transport (e.g. Bluetooth, Wi-Fi, etc.) and either filter out abusers if possible or shut down the notification discovery system all together for a time before trying again.

+# Implications of Bluetooth and Multi-Peer Connectivity Framework's (MPCF) TCP/IP Binding approaches

+As will be explained below we relay TCP/IP content over our non-TCP/IP transports by connecting TCP/IP output streams to the non-TCP/IP transport's input streams and the non-TCP/IP transport's input streams to TCP/IP's output streams.

+But when we do this the only thing that gets moved is the data inside of the TCP/IP data packets.
+The data packet headers and the TCP control commands like FIN packets are not transmitted.

+This means that when either the Bluetooth or MPCF code terminate their TCP/IP level connections then they MUST simultaneously terminate their non-TCP transport connections.
+If they do not do this then there is no way for the other side of the connection to know that the TCP link has been broken.

+This also means that we are depending on the non-TCP transport connections to provide us with proper flow control as none of the TCP window sizing commands will be communicated across the wire.

 # BLE Binding
 For now we will use `ADV_NONCONN_IND` as our advertising PDU and leverage AdvData  to transmit the information we need to send.